joshbegley/nyt-latest/previous.md

 `Wrexham are on the rise — and a look at Exeter, who they beat on Saturday, shows how a change in business model is making it a rapid process`\
 https://nytimes.com/athletic/6234919/2025/03/29/exeter-wrexham-hollywood-money-injection/

-**TCU tops Notre Dame as Hailey Van Lith shines to reach fifth career Elite Eight**\
+**TCU tops Notre Dame as Hailey Van Lith impresses to reach fifth career Elite Eight**\
-`Notre Dame shot just 31 percent from the field in the game and made just 3-of-15 shots from 3.`\
+`Notre Dame shot just 31 percent from the field in the game and made just 3 of 15 shots from 3.`\
 https://nytimes.com/athletic/6240670/2025/03/29/tcu-notre-dame-womens-tournament-score-hailey-van-lith/

 **‘Should I Fire Him?’
 Inside Trump’s Deliberations Over the Fate of Michael Waltz**\